-IT support: According to T. H. Davenport and Prusak (1998), IT helps to increase collaboration ability, boost knowledge creation, and support the decision-making process.
-Lee and Choi (2003) said that IT supports the knowledge creation process not only in transferring explicit knowledge but also in sharing tacit knowledge.
-According to Berraies et al. (2014), IT support has a strong impact on socialization, externalization, combination, and internalization in ICT businesses in Tunisia.
+IT support: According to Davenport and Prusak (1998), IT helps to increase collaboration ability, to boost knowledge creation, and to support decision making process.
+Lee and Choi (2003) said that IT support knowledge creation process not only in transferring explicit knowledge but also in sharing tacit knowledge.
+According to Barraies et al. (2014), IT support has a strong impact on socialization, externalization, combination, and internalization in ICT businesses in Tunisia.
 Therefore, H8 and H8a-H8d could be stated as follows:

-H8: IT support has a positive impact on knowledge creation process
+H8: IT support has a positive impact on knowledge creation process.